-These two 1/4" jacks provide the interfacing patch points for your "rear end" processing needs.
+EFFECTS LOOP: These two 1⁄4" jacks provide the interfacing patch points for your "rear end" processing needs.
 The Effects Loop is basically a circuit bridge from the end of the preamp to the Driver stage, with the SEND interrupting the signal at the preamp's end and the RETURN feeding the power section just before the Driver tube.

 Using this patch point usually ensures the best sonic performance as well as signal to noise ratio with your outboard processors.
 That said, it is important to point out that this is a critical junction in the Badlander's circuit path and whatever is inserted here can have an effect on the overall performance of the amplifier.
-The Loop is configured to accommodate a wide range of processing and to achieve that, the SEND and RETURN levels are calibrated to send and accept signal levels that fall between LINE and INSTRUMENT levels when the amplifier is operated in its normal musical range.
-This should be sufficient signal level to interface with most processing and provide good results.

 The Effects Loop is a Series Loop, meaning that the entire signal goes through it, unlike a Parallel Loop where a percentage of the unaffected pure signal is taken around the Loop.
 Therefore, the quality of the devices used in the Loop and their performance is critical to achieving the best sound and performance from your amplifier.
-We recommend auditioning any processor with your amplifier BEFORE buying it to ensure it delivers a good match in performance.
+We recommend auditioning any processor with your amplifier

+BEFORE buying it to ensure it delivers a good match in performance.
 One clue is price.
-Like in any segment of the marketplace, you get what you pay for most times and there is a wide range of quality in regards to both build and sonic performance.
+Like in any segment of the marketplace, you get what you pay for most times and there is a wide range of guality in regards to both build and sonic performance.
 While technology has raced ahead and features are at an all time pinnacle, it is the sound and feel for which you've likely chosen your pure analog all-tube amplifier.
 Therefore, we recommend a similar degree of discretion when it comes to choosing your processing devices.
 Ultimately, what you insert in the middle of your amplifier's signal path will have a lot to do with how it performs.

-To connect your processors:
+To connect your Processors:

-- 1. Connect the SEND to your processor's INPUT. - 2.
-Connect the RETURN to your processor's OUTPUT.
+- 1. Connect the SEND to your processor's INPUT. - Connect the RETURN to your processor's OUTPUT.